CurtWal/301_Notes/Week 5/Wednesday.md

 How does OAuth work?
 What are the steps that it takes to authenticate the user?
--  The first website connects to the second website on behalf of the user.
-Then the second site generates a one-time token and a one-time secret unique to the transaction and parties involved.
+-  the first site connects to the second site using OAuth, providing user's verified identity then the second site generates a 1 time token and secret.
+The first site gives the token and secret to the initiating user's client software.
+After the client's software gives request token and secret to authorization provider.
+Client may be asked to authenticate if not done already.
+Client asked to approve authorization to the second site.
+The user/user's software approves transaction to the first site.
+User's given approved access token.
+User gives approved access token to the first site.
+The the first site gives access token to the second site as proof of authentication.The second site lets the first site access their site on user's behalf.
+And lastly the user sees successfully completed transaction occurring.

 What is OpenID?